Groupe-Interface/GroupeInterface/README.md

-# Web_Symfony
+# Web application Groupe Interface
-This project is a web site for company called "Groupe Interface"
+This project is a webapp for company called "Groupe Interface"